 One of the famous landmarks to visit in Kuala Lumpur Petronas twin towers is the tallest twin towers globally and the Petronas Petroleum Company of Malaysia’s headquarters.

-You can enjoy the skyline of the city from the Petronas Twin Tower, visit shopping malls, restaurants, spas, and stay conveniently in hotels near Suria KLCC.
+You can enjoy the city’s skyline from the Petronas Twin Tower, visit shopping malls, restaurants, spas, and stay conveniently in hotels near Suria KLCC.